 So, the hotels are losing customers to competition inside and outside the industry.

-In essence, there’s a limited demographic that the hotel industry can market their services and products to.
+In essence, there’s a limited demographic in the hotel industry that can market its services and products.

 Although there are affordable hotels out there, they usually offer lower standards of services – and maintenance.

 Also, the setup expenses of hotels are huge.
 It takes a lot of effort and money to build up a hotel and then run and manage the same.